 In order to make sure your child reaches his or her full potential, it is very important to get help for ADHD as early as possible.

-s Network.
+The ADHD Molecular Genetics Network.
 Report from the third international meeting of the attention-deficit hyperactivity disorder molecular genetics network.
 American Journal of Medical Genetics, 2002, 114:272-277.

-- American Psychiatric Association: Diagnostic and Statistical Manual of mental disorders, Fourth Edition, Text Revision.
+- American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
 Washington, DC, American Psychiatric Association, 2000.